 1. Wrong Documentation:

 One of the most common reasons for package returns is inaccurate or incomplete customs documentation.
-Just like someone needs to get into other countries with the right paperwork, so do packages.
-Therefore, it’s important to make sure the required paperwork is filled out correctly.
-Plus, it should have the right details about the shipment and the recipient’s address.
+Just like someone needs to get into other countries with the proper paperwork, so do packages.
+Therefore, it’s essential to ensure the required paperwork is filled out correctly.
+Plus, it should have the correct details about the shipment and the recipient’s address.
 Any mistakes or missing information can lead to customs officials rejecting the package.

 1. Unpaid Customs Fees or Duties:

 When shipping internationally, customs fees and import duties may apply.
-These depend on the country the packages are supposed to be sent to, as well as the value of the goods.
-If these fees are not paid in advance, or if the recipient refuses to pay them upon delivery, the customs authorities may send the package back to the sender.
+These depend on the country the packages are supposed to be sent to and the value of the goods.
+If these fees are not paid in advance or the recipient refuses to pay them upon delivery, the customs authorities may send the package back to the sender.

 1. Restricted or Prohibited Items: